 About this funder:

-Since its discovery in December 2019, the global novel coronavirus (COVID-19) outbreak has rapidly evolved and expanded.
+Since its discovery in December 2019, the global novel coronavirus (COVID-19) outbreak has rapidly evolved and expanded across our region.
 COVID-19 has since spread into over 100 countries—including the United States, killing several thousands of people.

 On March 11, 2020, the World Health Organization officially named this outbreak a pandemic.
 COVID-19 cases continue to mount across LA County.
-Government officials are taking sweeping measures to halt the spread of the virus by closing schools and colleges, delaying travel, cancelling events and having people work from home.
-These challenges have the potential to disrupt our lives physically, socially and economically.
+Government officials are taking sweeping measures to halt the spread of the virus by closing schools and colleges, delaying travel, cancelling events and enacting social distancing policies.

-- Individual Assistance – Grants to nonprofit partners in CCF’s Pass It Along Program to make aid available to help individuals and families address an immediate, emergency need.
+- Hardship Assistance – aid to help individuals and families address an immediate, emergency need.